Wondershare Recoverit

 There are several methods you can use to upgrade from Windows 10/11 Home to Windows 10/11 Pro.
 Here's how to update Windows 10 Home to Pro using different methods:

-Method 1: Use the Settings App (If you have the product key)
+Method 1: Use the Settings App (Direct Key Validation)

 This method is straightforward and doesn't require any additional downloads or installations.
 However, if you don't have a product key or encounter any issues during the upgrade process, you can try one of the other methods.